 A \emph{geometric graph} $G$ is a graph whose vertices are points in the plane and whose edges are line segments between pairs of points.
 Every edge in the graph has weight equal to the Euclidean distance between its two endpoints.
-The distance between two vertices $u$ and $v$ in $G$, denoted by $\delta_{G}(u,v)$, or simply $\delta(u,v)$ when $G$ is clear from the context, is defined as the sum of the weights of the edges along the shortest path between $u$ and $v$ in $G$.
+The distance between two vertices $u$ and $v$ in $G$, denoted by $\delta_{G}(u,v)$, or simply $\delta(u,v)$ when $G$ is clear from the context, is defined as the sum of the weights of the edges along a shortest path between $u$ and $v$ in $G$.
 A subgraph $H$ of $G$ is a $t$-spanner of $G$ (for $t \ge 1$) if for each pair of vertices $u$ and $v$, $\delta_{H}(u,v) \le t \cdot \delta_{G}(u,v)$.
 The smallest $t$ for which $H$ is a $t$-spanner is the \emph{spanning ratio} or \emph{stretch factor} of $H$.
-The graph $G$ is referred to as the \emph{underlying graph} of $H$.
-The spanning properties of various geometric graphs have been studied extensively in the literature (see~\cite{BS11, NS-GSN-06} for an overview).
+The graph $G$ is referred to as the \emph{underlying graph} of $H$ and, unless otherwise specified, this is assumed to be the complete Euclidean graph.
+The spanning properties of various geometric graphs have been studied extensively in the literature (see~\cite{BS11,NS-GSN-06} for an overview).
 The spanning ratio of a class of graphs is the supremum over the spanning ratios of all members of that graph class.
 Since spanners preserve the lengths of all paths up to a factor of $t$, these graphs have applications in the context of geometric problems, including motion planning and optimizing network costs and delays.

-We introduce a generalization of an existing geometric spanner ($\Theta$-graphs) which we call \emph{sweeping line spanners}.
-We show that these graphs are spanners, also when considering line segment obstacles or polygonal obstacles during its construction.
+We introduce a generalization of an existing geometric spanner ($\Theta$-graphs) which we call \emph{sweeping line graphs}.
+We show that these graphs are spanners, also when considering line segment obstacles or polygonal obstacles during their construction.
 We show this using a very general method that we conjecture applies to other geometric spanners as well, meaning that such proofs do not have to be reinvented for different spanner constructions.